polyaxon/polyaxon/templates/customization/customize_node_scheduling.md

 ## Node Selectors

-Polyaxon comes with 3 node selectors to assign pods to nodes
+Polyaxon comes with 2 node selectors to assign pods to nodes

   * `core`: the core polyaxon platform
-  * `dependencies`: all polyaxon dependencies, e.i. database, broker, ...
   * `experiments`: all user's experiments scheduled by polyaxon

+Additionally every dependency in our helm package, exposes a node selector option.

 By providing these values, or some of them, you can constrain the pods belonging to that category to only run on